Spicy Grilled Chicken (A 21-Day-Fix-Friendly Recipe)

-Nothing says summer like grilled food.
-At least for me it does.
+Nothing says summer like grilled food, at least for me.
 I'm not a huge fan of hot weather, and I'm even less of a fan of standing over a hot stove or oven in the summer months.
-Lately, I've been cooking everything on the grill - protein, veggies, and fruit.
-It keeps the meat juicy, and adds a nice flavor to the veggies or fruit, as well as those lovely grill marks.
+So lately, I've been cooking everything on the grill—protein, veggies, and fruit.
+It keeps the meat juicy and adds a nice flavor to the veggies or fruit, as well as those lovely grill marks.
 It's an easy way to cook with as little effort as possible, which is my personal preference.

 I had some gorgeous zucchini that a coworker had given me from her farm share.
 I'm definitely planning to get that next summer so I can make use of the wide array of local produce available in my neck of the woods (Long Island, New York).
 How exciting is that?
 Enjoying fresh, organic vegetables and fruits and supporting local farmers!

 This spicy glaze was simple to make and only took about a minute.
 It should be a beautiful deep red color and somewhat thick, similar to barbecue sauce.
 I put the grilled chicken right into the bowl and turned the thighs with some tongs to ensure that it was fully coated.

 I'm kind of a wuss when it comes to spicy.
 While I love a bit of heat and a lot of flavor, I don't like food that makes me cry and sweat (ha)!
 If you like your food to be on the spicier side, you can always tweak the amount of chili powder used, or even sneak in some cayenne pepper to add more heat to the glaze.

 - 2 pounds chicken thighs, bone-in, skin on